 This resource is to help inform you of some tips you can take before coming to the Hospital as well as share what you can expect during your stay on The Family Place during the COVID-19 outbreak.
-Whether you are in active labor, scheduled for induction or cesarean delivery or advised by your obstetric (OB) team to come to The Family Place, you should enter through the Visitor Entrance by the Hospital cafeteria during the hours of 5:30 am to 12 midnight.
+Whether you are in active labor, scheduled for induction or cesarean delivery or advised by your obstetric (OB) team to come to The Family Place, you should enter through the Visitor Entrance by the Hospital cafeteria during the hours of 6 am to 7 pm.
 Any other time, you should enter through the Emergency Department.
 At all entrances, you will be screened for symptoms by Hospital staff.
 Once past the screening, you will be directed to The Family Place.
 Masks are required in all healthcare settings per the Centers for Disease Control and Prevention mandate.
 When you and your support are alone in your room, you both may remove your masks.

 Meals and Snacks

-At this time our family kitchens and cafeteria are closed to the public.
 Our Distinctive Dining program will provide meals to inpatient families including an extra entrée for your support person.
-Our team can provide you with a snack or a drink from our family kitchen and bring it to your room.
+Our unit-based family kitchens are open for patient use at this time.
 If you have special snacks, foods or beverages you want during your stay, please bring them with you.

 It is important we minimize the number of contacts in your room while staying on The Family Place.
 To support this goal, we will cluster care, meaning completing organized and supportive nursing tasks together rather than spacing them out or having multiple individuals perform those tasks.